littlevincee/test-project-nest/README.md

 ## Prequisite

+Open these files to make sure it is using `LF`, the end of line sequence:

+1. wait-for-it.sh - the usage of this file is to wait until the mongodb is up and running before starting the `test-app-nest` container
+2. start.sh - kick start the `test-app-nest` backend

 Run `yarn install` then `yarn build` before trying to host the backend app in docker

 ## Running the app dockerised